Junctional rhythm: Causes

+Diagnosis

 ECG findings

 The first finding is that junctional rhythms are regular rhythms.
 This means that the time interval between beats stays constant.
 The next normal finding is a normal QRS.
 Since the impulse still travels down the bundle of His, the QRS will not be wide.
 Junctional rhythms can present with either bradycardia, a normal heart rate, or tachycardia.
 The most obvious abnormal finding will be abnormal P waves.
 One of three options can occur: